All Episodes

 Now you decide to speak.

-You disgust me because what you're doing, woman, is you're making it so that every other woman like me, who likes working with men, who's happy just cracking on next to men, who actually finds men rather better to work for than women because the sisterhood doesn't exist.
+You disgust me because what you're doing, woman, is you're making it so that every other woman like me who likes working with men, who's happy just cracking on next to men, who actually finds men rather better to work for than women because the sisterhood doesn't exist.

-You're making women poisoned to work for.
+You're making women poison to work for.

 No, I would not.